All best sellers

 Hobby paint spray

 Painting miniatures with sprays is a popular and efficient technique used by many hobbyists who enjoy miniature painting.
-It involves using a spray can to apply a base coat of color to the miniature, which can save time and provide smooth, even coverage.
+It involves using a paint spray can to apply a base coat of color to the miniature, which can save time and provide smooth, even coverage.
 Painting miniatures with sprays, you'll need to start by selecting the appropriate aerosol color and finish for your project.
 Some common types used for miniature painting include primer, base coat, and varnish.

 Next, you'll need to prepare the miniatures for painting by cleaning them thoroughly and priming them with a primer designed for miniatures.
 This will help the color to adhere better and provide a more consistent finish.